 Your cloud provider isn’t responsible for protecting the entirety of your on-premise or cloud environments.
 In certain circumstances, your cloud provider cannot assist you when when cyber attacks of large magnitudes are coming your way.
 Instead, you will have to turn to your network provider for help.
 Network providers are the ones who can handle large DDoS attacks but this in turn also depends on the chosen course of action in the event of a cyber attack.
 Agreeing on a traffic threshold with your network provider is one route you can take so that they may help you block unnaturally high traffic based on that specification.
 Building a relationship with your network provider is crucial because they need to have a clear understanding of where your security priorities stand.

 In order to survive in today’s increasingly competitive digital world, business operations on the cloud will need to place greater importance on security compared to a decade ago.
 Understanding your as well as your cloud provider’s roles when it comes to security can be a great starting point.
-For more on the topic of cloud trends and cloud threats be sure to check out our blog post over at Penta Security’s cyber security blog.
+For more on the topic of cloud trends and cloud threats be sure to check out our guest blog over at Penta Security’s cyber security blog.